 All the requested samples were analyzed for each of the components listed in the corresponding EPA Methods (QAPP; final version, Eco & Associate, Inc. April 2019).
 The evaluation indicated that all the analytical work was performed as requested on the chain of custody.
-The extraction and analytical holding times were met for each method and all the related samples.
+The extraction and analytical holding times met for each method and all the related samples.
+However, one sample (BGMW11102023) was extracted two days past holding time for Herbicides.
 The deviations, if any, are discussed in Section 4.0 for each method.

-The SDG # 23D208 analytical data evaluated in this data validation report has met the data quality and usability requirement as defined in the data quality objectives.
+The SDG # 23J039 analytical data evaluated in this data validation report has met the data quality and usability requirement as defined in the data quality objectives.
 While very few analytical QC exceedances were observed, it was not significant for any data qualifiers.
 Overall data is of acceptable quality and considered usable for its intended purpose.